magis-slac/gradoptics/README.md

 ## Work in progress
 - Currently using ideal lenses (thin lens approximation) -> thick and compound lenses in progress
-- Currently the sensor, lens and window normals are aligned with the optical axis -> more general orientations in progress
+- Currently the lens and window normals are aligned with the optical axis -> more general orientations in progress
 - Currently monochromatic -> no chromatic abberations
 - Adding PSF to imaging -> in progress